s1l3nth1ll/s1l3nth1ll/README.md

 🎓 3rd-year Information Technology BBA student · 🐧 Linux enthusiast · 🔐 Cybersecurity & tech

-I'm currently in my third year studying **Information Technology as a Bachelor of Business Administration**.
+I'm 21, soon turning 22, and currently in my third year studying **Information Technology as a Bachelor of Business Administration**.

 I'm especially interested in **cybersecurity, penetration testing, Linux, and technology in general**.
 I enjoy learning by experimenting, building small projects, and figuring out how things work rather than just using them.